Below are some of our frequently asked financial/billing questions. Click on a topic to go directly to the answer.

 - Services considered medically unnecessary

-Patients may have required out-of-pocket expenses for healthcare services.
-There are different types of out-of-pocket expenses.
+Patients may have different, required out-of-pocket expenses for healthcare services, including:

 - Deductible: The amount paid annually before your insurance pays for its share of your services.
 Some services may be excluded from the deductible depending on your plan.